-- 1. the LIBR cannot be applied without sufficient account records; - 2. the LIBR can be too difficult to use if there are multiple claimants to the same fund; - 3. the LIBR does not work if the claimant's funds are deposited into an account in overdraft; - 4. the LIBR does not address temporary reductions attributable to banking practices; - 5. the LIBR does not consider funds later deposited into the account when it could and should; - 6. the LIBR does not address assets purchased with funds from the commingled account.
+- 1. the LIBR cannot be applied without sufficient account records; - 2. the LIBR can be too difficult to use if there are multiple claimants to the same fund; - 3. the LIBR does not work if the claimant's funds are deposited into an account in overdraft; - 4. the LIBR does not address temporary reductions attributable to banking practices; - 5. the LIBR does not consider funds later deposited into the account by the wrongdoer; and - 6. the LIBR does not directly address assets purchased with funds from the commingled account.